 Fowl Mannagrass is a variable size perennial with stems (culms) being 12 to 50 inches high.
 Some plants will be slender and tall with open flowering heads while in other locations a plant may short and stout with relatively closed heads.

 The leaf blades are flat, often folded into a shallow M or W shape, erect to ascending, up to 12 inches long and up to 3/16 inches wide ( 2 to 6 mm) - this would be shorter and narrower than American Mannagrass, G. grandis.
 The upper surface is usually a bit rough.

 Sheaths & Ligules: The leaf sheath is smooth to slightly rough, keeled, and closed for most of its length.
 The ligule is short, up to 4 mm long, and usually rounded.
 Both sheath and ligule are without hair.

 Inflorescence: The flowering heads are panicles and are 2.5 to 8 inches long (6-25 cm), and almost as wide at the base.
-Branches of the panicle can be ascending at their base, but lower branches are widespread, divergent and and drooping at maturity.
-Branches have 15 to 50 spikelets, usually crowded in the upper 2/3 rds of the branch.
+Branches of the panicle can be ascending at their base, but lower branches are widespread, divergent and drooping at maturity.
+Panicle branches have 15 to 50 spikelets, usually crowded in the upper 2/3 rds of the branch.

 Spikelets are 1.8 to 4 mm long and 1.2 to 2.9 mm wide, flattened, oval in side view, and containing 3 to 7 florets.
 There are two short whitish glumes with raised veins; glumes 1.5 times longer than wide, the lower shorter, lenght from 0.5mm to 1.0mm long.
 The lemmas are about 2mm long, ovate in front view, purplish and have 7 prominent nerves.
 Anthers number 2, purple or yellow.

 Varieties: Some authorities recognize two varieties - var. striata and var. stricta - depending on stem thickness and leaf blade width, but Minnesota authorities do not recognize these as separate plants.